Physician's Aide: Job Description & Requirements

 For those wanting to provide more medical care than what a physician's aide is allowed to do, becoming a licensed practical nurse may be the right career choice.
 An LPN keeps a close eye on how a patient is doing, checks vitals, changes wound dressings, updates patient medical records and places catheters.
 Some states may also allow LPNs to begin IVs and administer drugs.

 Every state requires LPNs to obtain licensure, and qualifications include earning a nursing diploma or certificate and passing the National Council Licensure Examination for practical nurses.
-The BLS projects strong employment growth during the 2012-2022 decade that will result in the creation of almost 183,000 new jobs for licensed practical and vocational nurses.
-These nurses earn an average of $42,400 per year, based on BLS data from May of 2012.
+The BLS projects strong employment growth of 16% during the 2014-2024 decade that will result in the creation of almost 117,300 new jobs for licensed practical and vocational nurses.
+These nurses earn a median of $43,170 per year, based on BLS data from May of 2015.

 If working with a physician to determine what patient care is necessary sounds interesting, consider becoming a physician assistant.
 Although they work under the supervision of a physician, physician assistants are allowed to do many of the same duties as a medical doctor.
 They diagnose and treat illnesses and injuries, prescribe medications, examine patients and arrange for diagnostic testing.

 To work in the profession, a master's degree in physician assisting is required and most entering these programs already have experience and a bachelor's degree in a health-related field.
 Physician assistants must also be licensed in every state and passing the Physician Assistant National Certifying Examination is one portion of the process.
 More healthcare providers will be needed in the future due to an aging population.
-Because of this, the BLS projects a 38% increase in job opportunities for physician assistants from 2012-2022.
-On average, these professionals received a salary of $92,460 in 2012, according to statistics from the BLS.
+Because of this, the BLS projects a 30% increase in job opportunities for physician assistants from 2014-2024.
+These professionals received a median salary of $98,180 in 2015, according to statistics from the BLS.